Study-Unit Description

 Study-Unit Aims:

-- To prepare students with basic skills to support a variety of conflict resolution research modalities.
+- To prepare students with basic skills to support a variety of conflict resolution research modalities, including quantitative and qualitative methods.

 Learning Outcomes: